nicksnlp/arthunt/README.md

 This way the project can be easier handled by web hosting environments, and/or incorporated into other applications.

+FUTURE IMPROVEMNTS:
+7. to deploy the project on pythonanywhere
+8. include neural search

 The project can be tested with the following commands:

 Mac/Linux users: